ariedamuco/Indirect-Effects-Centralization/README.md

 ├── ado # Ado files for replication
 ├── code # Main code directory
-│   ├── install-packages.do #install necessary Stata packages in the local folder │   ├── figures # Code for figures
+│   ├── install-packages.do #install necessary Stata packages in the local folder │   ├── config-file.do #install packages or refer to the local ado │   ├── figures # Code for figures
 │   ├── intermediate # Intermediate processing scripts
 │   └── tables # Scripts for generating tables